JuliaCon/JuliaSurveyForm.jl/JuliaSurvey.en_US.md

 - [ ] Humanities
 - [ ] Political science
 - [ ] Sociology
-- [ ] None of these
+- [ ] None of the above.
-- [ ] Don’t know
+- [ ] Other/SPECIFY

-29. IF PROFESSIONAL: Which of the following best describes you?
+32. IF PROFESSIONAL: Which of the following best describes you?
 Please select all that apply.Please select all that apply.
 - [ ] Engineer, developer
 - [ ] Researcher
 - [ ] Analyst
 - [ ] Manager
 - [ ] Product manager
-- [ ] None of the above
+- [ ] None of the above.
-- [ ] Don't know
+- [ ] Other/SPECIFY

-30. IF PROFESSIONAL: What is the primary industry in which you work?
+33. IF PROFESSIONAL: What are the primary industries in which you work?Please select all that apply.
 - [ ] Software, IT
 - [ ] Engineering
 - [ ] Finance
 - [ ] Aerospace, aviation
+- [ ] Automotive
 - [ ] Energy
 - [ ] Consulting
-- [ ] Life sciences, health care
+- [ ] Life sciences, health care, pharmaceuticals
 - [ ] Telecommunications
 - [ ] Government
 - [ ] Manufacturing
-- [ ] Transport
+- [ ] Transportation
 - [ ] Retail
 - [ ] Logistics
 - [ ] Semiconductors
 - [ ] Ecommerce
-- [ ] Pharmaceuticals
 - [ ] Automation
-- [ ] None of these
-- [ ] Don't know

-31. What type of improvements to Julia would make you more likely to recommend Julia to other people?
-- [ ] More statistical functionality
-- [ ] More web development functionality
-- [ ] More machine learning functionality
-- [ ] Reduced startup time (time to first X)
+- [ ] Agriculture
-- [ ] No improvements are necessary
+- [ ] None of the above.
-- [ ] There is nothing that would make me likely to recommend Julia to other people
-- [ ] Don’t know
+- [ ] Other/SPECIFY

-32. How many years of coding experience do you have?
+34. How many years of programming experience do you have?
 - [ ] 0
 - [ ] 1-5
 - [ ] 6-10